tracking pixel

 Enjoy the benefits of public transportation by utilizing Trinity Metro’s park-and-ride locations.
 These convenient locations make it easy to choose public transit for your commute.
 Relax and enjoy the ride while saving money on gas without the added stress of driving and getting stuck in traffic.

-Drive to one of the Trinity Metro bus, TEXRail or TRE rail parking lots across the city, park your car for free, and ride to your destination.
-TEXRail parking has a 20-hour limit to allow for long shifts and overnight shifts for commuters.
-Free parking is available at seven of the nine TEXRail stations – all locations except Fort Worth Central Station and DFW Airport Terminal B.
+Drive to one of the Trinity Metro bus or TRE rail parking lots across the city, park your car for free, and ride to your destination.
+Trinity Metro TEXRail parking has a 20-hour limit to allow for long shifts and overnight shifts for commuters.
+Free parking is available at seven of the nine Trinity Metro TEXRail stations – all locations except Fort Worth Central Station and DFW Airport Terminal B.

 Park & Ride Locations